 Filling your heating system with water treated in the right way is crucial for its efficiency, comfort and safety!

-We would be happy to help you find the BWT product that best suits your needs.
+We would be happy to help you find the BWT water softener that best suits your needs.
 Contact our BWT experts for advice.

 Water plays a crucial role in heating systems: It transports the heat produced in the boiler to around your home or offices.
 This water comes into contact with almost all the components of your heating system - including; pipework, radiators, expansion tanks, pumps and valves.
 For this reason, appropriately treating the water in heating circuit is a decisive step in ensuring smooth operation.